-The most famous of all probiotics – L. bulgaricus, now reclassified as L. delbrueckii, has long been known to promote wellbeing and longevity.
-Find out how this probiotic can boosts your immunity and combat infections.
+The most famous of all probiotics – L. bulgaricus, now reclassified as L. delbrueckii – has long been believed to promote wellbeing and longevity.
+Read on to learn more about the research on this common probiotic supplement.

-Lactobacillus delbrueckii is a species of lactic acid bacteria that is widely used in dairy fermentation (R).
+Lactobacillus delbrueckii is a species of lactic acid bacteria that is widely used in dairy fermentation .

-Previously known as L. bulgaricus and L. lactis, these probiotics were shown to have highly similar DNA to L. delbrueckii, and have since been considered to be subspecies of L. delbrueckii (R).
+Previously known as L. bulgaricus and L. lactis, these probiotics were shown to have highly similar DNA to L. delbrueckii, and have since been considered to be subspecies of L. delbrueckii .

-In 1912, the New York Times wrote an article about the use of fermented yogurts with L. delbrueckii ssp. bulgaricus in Bulgaria titled “Metchnikoff Confirmed in His Theory of Long Life” (R).
+In 1912, the New York Times wrote an article about the use of fermented yogurts with L. delbrueckii ssp. bulgaricus in Bulgaria titled “Metchnikoff Confirmed in His Theory of Long Life” .

-Today, L. delbrueckii ssp. bulgaricus is one of the economically most important lactic acid bacteria and is used worldwide in the production of yogurt (R).
+Today, L. delbrueckii ssp. bulgaricus is one of the economically most important lactic acid bacteria and is used worldwide in the production of yogurt .

 Health Benefits of L. delbrueckii